hapijs/hapi/README.md

 #### Directory

-Directory handlers provide a flexible way to server static content from an entire directory tree.
+Directory handlers provide a flexible way to serve static content from an entire directory tree.
 Similar to other web servers, **hapi** allows mapping between a request path component to resources within a file system directory, including serving a default index.html or a directory content listing.